estefaniagPerez/cyber-tips-reverse/02_jump_function/README.md

 ![Alt text](images/image-4.png)

-If you want to see the disassembly while debugging, use the vc command to enter Visual Mode.
+If you want to see the disassembly while debugging, use the "v" command to enter Visual Mode.

 We’ll place a second breakpoint at the echo call, which occurs right after the program reads the user input.
 By using Visual Mode, you can locate the address of the instruction — note that it may differ from the address shown in the screenshot.
 After setting the breakpoint, use *dc* to continue the program execution.